ULHPC/tutorials/advanced/Bioinformatics/README.md

 1. create a launcher for TopHat using the commands shown in the previous section
 2. launch jobs with 1, 2, 4, 8 and 10 cores on one node, using the second test files, and measure the speedup obtained

+## mpiBLAST

+### Description

+__mpiBLAST__: Open-Source Parallel BLAST

+mpiBLAST is a freely available, open-source, parallel implementation of NCBI BLAST.
+By efficiently utilizing distributed computational resources through database fragmentation, query segmentation, intelligent scheduling, and parallel I/O, mpiBLAST improves NCBI BLAST performance by several orders of magnitude while scaling to hundreds of processors  [\[\*\]](http://www.mpiblast.org/).

+### Example

+This example will be ran in an [interactive OAR session](https://hpc.uni.lu/users/docs/oar.html#concepts), with batch-mode executions being proposed later on as exercises.

+        # Connect to Gaia (Linux/OS X):
+        (yourmachine)$> ssh access-gaia.uni.lu

+        # Request 1 full node in an interactive job:
+        (gaia-frontend)$> oarsub -I -l node=1,walltime=00:30:00

+        # Check the mpiBLAST versions installed on the clusters:
+        (node)$> module available 2>&1 | grep -i mpiblast

+        # Load a specific mpiBLAST version:
+        (node)$> module load mpiBLAST/1.6.0-goolf-1.4.10

+        # Check that it has been loaded, along with its dependencies:
+        (node)$> module list

+        # The mpiBLAST binaries should now be in your path
+        (node)$> mpiformatdb --version
+        (node)$> mpiblast --version

+mpiBLAST requires access to NCBI substitution matrices and pre-formatted BLAST databases.
+For the purposes of this tutorial, a FASTA (NR) database has been formatted and split into 12 fragments, enabling the parallel alignment of a query against the database.
+A `.ncbirc` file containing the paths to the necessary data files can be downloaded from [here](https://raw.github.com/ULHPC/tutorials/devel/advanced/Bioinformatics/mpiblast/.ncbirc) and placed in your $HOME directory (make sure to backup an existing $HOME/.ncbirc before overwriting it with the one in this tutorial).

+**Question: Knowing that the databases can take tens of gigabytes, what is an appropriate storage location for them on the clusters?**

+We will run a test using mpiBLAST.
+Note that mpiBLAST requires running with at least 3 processes, 2 dedicated for scheduling tasks and coordinating file output, with the additional processes performing the search.

+        # Go to the test directory and execute mpiBLAST with one core for search
+        (node)$> cd ~/bioinfo-tutorial/mpiblast
+        (node)$> mpirun -np 3 mpiblast -p blastp -d nr -i test.fa -o test.out

+        # Note the speedup when using a full node of 12 cores
+        (node)$> mpirun -np 14 mpiblast -p blastp -d nr -i test.fa -o test.out

+### Proposed exercises

+The following exercises are proposed for mpiBLAST:

+1. create a launcher for mpiBLAST, making sure to export the required environment to the remote nodes
+2. launch jobs with 8, 14 and 24 cores across two nodes and measure the speedup obtained

 ## Useful references